wintercms/winter/.devcontainer/README.md

 XDebug is enabled by default, and allows you to quickly use step debugging.
 It will be available in the **Debug** tab of VSCode or similar screen in other IDEs.

 By default, when using the `bootstrap-winter` feature, changes to certain folders and locations will be ignored by Git to keep the change list clean.
-This includes the `plugins` and `themes` folders, and `composer.json` in the root folder.
+This includes the `plugins` and `themes` folders, the `config/app.php` file and the `composer.json` file in the root folder.
 If you wish to use this environment for your own projects, it is recommended that you do not use this feature.
 Please see the **Using in your own projects** section below for using this environment outside of Winter development.

 ## Environment platform